Skeleta in non-Archimedean and tropical geometry: Introduction

-The categories of skeleta (section \ref{SKEL}) and of non-Archimedean analytic spaces (appendix \ref{ADIC}) may be constructed in the same way: as a category of \emph{locally representable sheaves} on some site whose underlying category is opposite to a category of algebras (cf. appendix \ref{TOPOS}).
+The categories of skeleta (section \ref{SKEL}) and of non-Archimedean analytic spaces may be constructed in the same way: as a category of \emph{locally representable sheaves} on some site whose underlying category is opposite to a category of algebras (\`a la \cite{Toen}).
 As such, to build a bridge between the two categories, it is enough to build a bridge between the categories $\frac{1}{2}\mathbf{Ring}_t$ of \emph{topological semirings} (defs. \ref{semiring}, \ref{tsemiring}) and $\mathbf{nA}$ of \emph{non-Archimedean rings} (def. \ref{ADIC-def-na}), and to check that it satisfies certain compatibility conditions.

 One can associate to any non-Archimedean ring $(A,A^+)$ a \emph{free semiring} $\B^c(A;A^+)$, which, as a partially ordered set, is the set of finitely generated $A^+$-submodules of $A$.
 The addition on $\B^c(A;A^+)$ comes from the multiplication on $A$.
 It comes with a \emph{valuation} universal among continuous semivaluations of $A$ into a semiring whose values on $A^+$ are negative (or zero).
 In other words, $\B^c(A;A^+)$ corepresents the functor